waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### Identified Need or Problem

-My brother needs a way to help him track his workouts so he can see his progress overtime, But it is not easy for him to keep track of the amount of sets and reps he does, as he does many exercises in each workout, a website to help him keep track of this would be very helpful.
+My brother needs a way to help him track his workouts so he can see his progress overtime, But it is not easy for him to keep track of the amount of sets and reps he does for each exercise, as he does many exercises in each workout, a website to help him keep track of this would be very helpful.

 ### End-User Requirements